gustavoandreav/fileredirectorscript/README.md

 - Install Python3

 ## How to use:
+0. Add your directories to the config.yml file
 1. Create a virtual environment for the project
 2. Install the dependencies from requirements.txt file
 3. Run the main.py file